-To characterize the magnetic properties of the individual quantum phases, we plot $\bar{\chi}^{zz}({\bm q})$ over the extended Brillouin zone in Fig.~\ref{fig:ExemplaryFlows}(b)-(h), either at $\Lambda\rightarrow0$ for non-magnetic or at the critical $\Lambda_c$ for magnetic phases.
+To characterize the magnetic properties of the individual quantum phases, we plot $\bar{\chi}^{zz}({\bm q})$ over the extended Brillouin zone in Figs.~\ref{fig:ExemplaryFlows}(b)-\ref{fig:ExemplaryFlows}(h), either at $\Lambda\rightarrow0$ for nonmagnetic or at the critical $\Lambda_c$ for magnetic phases.
 The AIAO and ferromagnetic ordered phases clearly exhibit the expected sharp peaks at the $\Gamma$-point and at ${\bm q}=(0,0,4\pi)$ (which indicates ${\bm q}={\bm 0}$ orders) as shown in Fig.~\ref{fig:ExemplaryFlows}(e) and Fig.~\ref{fig:ExemplaryFlows}(f), respectively.
 The order in the $\Gamma_5$/copl regime is, likewise, characterized by a sharp peak at ${\bm q}=(0,0,4\pi)$, see Fig.~\ref{fig:ExemplaryFlows}(h).
 We will study the quantum competition between the $\psi_2$, $\psi_3$ and $T_{1\perp}$ states in the $\Gamma_5$/copl regime further below.

-The PFFRG indicates the existence of two non-magnetic ground state phases which are signalled by an absence of any instability in the $\Lambda$ flow in the regimes $-9\degree \lesssim \theta \lesssim 8\degree$ and $237\degree \lesssim \theta \lesssim 241.5\degree$.
+The PFFRG indicates the existence of two nonmagnetic ground state phases which are signalled by an absence of any instability in the $\Lambda$ flow in the regimes $-9\degree \lesssim \theta \lesssim 8\degree$ and $237\degree \lesssim \theta \lesssim 241.5\degree$.
 The first originates from the pure Heisenberg limit $\theta=0$ and shows a broad distribution of signal in $\bar{\chi}^{zz}({\bm q})$ that spreads over large regions in momentum space, see Fig.~\ref{fig:ExemplaryFlows}(b).
-Within PFFRG, the broadened remnants of pinch points and the possibility of a spontaneous breaking of point-group symmetries in this phase have recently been studied in Refs.~\cite{Iqbal19,Hering-2022}.
-As shown in Fig.~\ref{fig:ExemplaryFlows}(c) and Fig.~\ref{fig:ExemplaryFlows}(d), in parameter regimes where the DM coupling is non-vanishing but small enough to not induce magnetic long-range order, the signal still remains distributed over large parts of momentum space.
-However, the formation of broad peaks at ${\bm q}=(0,0,4\pi)$ already indicates the proximity to ${\bm q}={\bm 0}$-ordered phases.
-Additional PFFRG data for this non-magnetic phase in different planes or line cuts in momentum space is shown in Appendix~\ref{appendix:additional_PFFRG}.
+Based on a variety of powerful numerical methods (including PFFRG), the broadened remnants of pinch points and the possibility of a spontaneous breaking of point-group symmetries in this phase have recently been studied in Refs.~\cite{Iqbal19,hagymasi21,Astrakhantsev21,Hering-2022}.
+As shown in Figs.~\ref{fig:ExemplaryFlows}(c) and ~\ref{fig:ExemplaryFlows}(d), in parameter regimes where the DM coupling is non-vanishing but small enough to not induce magnetic long-range order, the signal still remains distributed over large parts of momentum space.
+However, the formation of broad peaks at ${\bm q}=(0,0,4\pi)$ already indicates the proximity to ${\bm q}={\bm 0}$ long-range ordered phases.
+Additional PFFRG data for this nonmagnetic phase in different planes or line cuts in momentum space are presented in Appendix~\ref{appendix:additional_PFFRG}.